Weebly/Hare/README.md

 Todo
 ----
  * Add support for more than one vhost.
- * Purge map of definitions on reload requests.
  * Allow for command line args to define port.
  * Pretty up stats a bit.